Andrew J. Reitz

 Loudcloud, Inc.), I provided advanced support and maintenance of a

 state-of-the-art operations system.
-In this role, I supported various legacy
+In this role I supported various legacy

 functioned as part of the Opsware system.
-As a software developer in
+As a software developer in Production

-reuse, and supportability.
-I also promoted next-generation communications
+supportability.
+I also promoted next-generation communications technologies,

 |